 Expands the greenway of protected land along Hovey’s Pond

 Protects habitat for threatened wildlife

 Allows popular hiking trails to remain

 Enhances climate resiliency by maintaining healthy woodlands, wetlands, and clean water

 How You Can Help:

-Vote to approve the use of CPA funds to forever conserve the land at the Boxford Spring Town Meeting on June 16.
+Vote to approve CPA funds to forever conserve the land at the Boxford Spring Town Meeting September.
+Stay tuned for more information.

-Voters at the Boxford Spring Town Meeting will be asked to approve the use of $60,000 in existing CPA funds to conserve the land.
+Voters at the Boxford September Town Meeting will be asked to approve the use of $60,000 in existing CPA funds to conserve the land.

 Greenbelt is grateful to several professional and staff photographers whose work is featured prominently within our website.